LibCrowds/docs/docs/setup/deployment.md

 !!! tip
-    If the installation or build process is getting killed before finishing it is possible that your don't have enough memory on the server and you may want to consider upgrading or adding some swap space.
+    If the installation or build process is getting killed before finishing it is possible that your don't have enough memory on the server and you may want to consider upgrading the server or adding some swap space.

 ## Setting up NGINX